A net zero/carbon budget adjustment clause included as part of a completion accounts mechanism to provide “Carbon Certainty”.

 (c) the Net Zero Overshoot Amount if any.

-3.1.
-The parties shall procure that the Net Zero Carbon Statement is prepared in accordance with Schedule (Carbon Statement) within the period stipulated by paragraph 2 of that Schedule.
+2.1 The parties agree that the Carbon Statement shall be prepared in accordance with Schedule (Carbon Statement) and within the period stipulated by paragraph 2 of the Schedule.

-3.2.
-Following agreement or determination of the Net Zero Carbon Statement, if the amount of the Completion Net Carbon:
+2.2 Following agreement or determination of the Carbon Statement, if the amount of the Completion Net Carbon: